JDI-Group/iho-mch/config/projects/README.md

 - `product`: WooCommerce product ID.
 - `target`: The target amount for the project.
 - `price`: The price of the project(usd).
+- `expire`: The effective duration of the mortgage